docker/docs/ee/dtr/user/tag-pruning/tag-pruning.md

 ## Overview

-You can configure the Docker Trusted Registry (DTR) to automatically clean up repository images which are abandoned and no longer necessary.
-You enable tag pruning on each repository that you manage by:
+Tag pruning is the process of cleaning up unnecessary or unwanted repository tags.
+As of v2.6, you can configure the Docker Trusted Registry (DTR) to automatically perform tag pruning on repositories that you manage by:

-* specifying a tag pruning policy
+* specifying a tag pruning policy or alternatively,
 * setting a tag limit

 > Tag Pruning
 >
-> Tag pruning operation only deletes a tag and does not carry out any actual blob deletion.
+> WHen run, tag pruning only deletes a tag and does not carry out any actual blob deletion.
 For actual blob deletions, see [Garbage Collection](../../admin/configure/garbage-collection.md).

 ## Specify a tag pruning policy